GeneralA6/menu-handler/README.md

       open: "#menu-toggle-open"
     },
     submenuOptions: {
-      openOnHover: true, // suggested to use it in par with closeOnMouseLeave for a good user experience.
+      openOnMouseEnter: true, // suggested to use it in par with closeOnMouseLeave for a good user experience.
       closeOnMouseLeave: true,
     }
   }